 66.67% Passing Rate: In order for a UPIKE student to be on-track to graduate with a degree from the University of Pikeville at an acceptable rate, the student must successfully complete at least 66.67% of all credit hours attempted.
-Successful completion is defined as completing the course with a grade of A, B, C or P. Please note that courses attempted but withdrawn from (received a grade of W or FN) will count against the passing rate.
+Successful completion is defined as completing the course with a grade of A, B, C or P. Please note that courses attempted but withdrawn from (received a W) will count against the passing rate.